jajja/jorm/README.md

         Record.close(Goblin.class);
     }

-Transactions are even available through record instances, which cane sometimes be convenient.
+Transactions are even available through record instances, which can sometimes be convenient.
 Note that any record may act as reference to the thread local transaction possibly shared by multiple records.

     Record context = null
     try {